-The Dream Festival is a wonderful community event and the volunteers work tirelessly to bring a series of entertainment, dance, visual arts, music and outdoor events to our region.
+The DREAM Festival is a wonderful community event and the volunteer committee works tirelessly throughout the year to bring a series of entertainment, dance, visual arts, music and outdoor events to our region.
+We are looking forward to this year's event and we hope you are too.